World-class wine science

-If you already have a degree, these graduate diplomas will allow you to fast track into a viticulture or wine specialisation.
+If you already have a degree, this graduate diploma will allow you to fast track into a wine specialisation.

-They are suitable if you are working in the winegrowing industry and wish to increase your skills and knowledge to further your career or if you want to fast track a career shift into the wine industry.
+It is suitable if you are working in the winemaking industry and wish to increase your skills and knowledge to further your career or if you want to fast track a career shift into the wine industry.

 To enrol in this programme you need to have a three year degree or equivalent qualification, or be able to demonstrate significant work experience in the wine industry.